flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 - At 1000ft: callout "one thousand".
 - At 500ft: Now callouts every hundred feet.
-- Shortly after the 400 callout and before 350ft the FMA must show LAND n green to signal that the aircraft is now in landing mode.
+- Shortly after the 400 callout and before 350ft the FMA must show LAND in green to signal that the aircraft is now in landing mode.
 - At 150ft: The white line signifying the ground on the PFD attitude indicator starts to move up.
 - At 100ft: callout "hundred".
 - At 50ft: callout "fifty" and now callouts every 10 ft